KarenPlankton/Happy_cookie_face_detection_azure/README.md

 # face-recognition-microsoft-api-client
-Spring Boot Application to face recognition.
+Spring Boot Application to face detection.
 Client of Microsoft Face Api

 To use rename application.properties-sample to application.properties file and add your key from: https://azure.microsoft.com/en-gb/try/cognitive-services/?api=face-api